neuronflicker/CTF/UCF/Scripting_GimmeShellcode/README.md

 ![Main with nop](main1.png)

-When I step through this code, our instruction pointer (`RIP`) does end up in our `nop` instruction.
+When I step through this code, our instruction pointer (`RIP`) does end up in our `nop` instructions.

 ![In our function](shellcode1.png)